Blepharoplasty Paramus In NJ – Bergen County Eyelid Surgery Specialists

-These factors often affect the eye area, causing sagging upper eyelids that can sometimes impede the line of sight, drooping lower eyelids that often lead to the look of dark, puffy under-eye “bags” or both, causing some individuals to get eyelid surgery.
+These factors often affect the eye area, causing sagging upper eyelids that can sometimes impede the line of sight, drooping lower eyelids that often lead to the look of dark circles, or puffy under-eye “bags” or both, causing some individuals to get eyelid surgery.
 On top of that, drooping upper eyelids can reduce a natural eye lubricant which results in irritated and red eyes.

 To improve these aesthetic concerns and provide patients with a rejuvenated look throughout the eyes, Paramus, New Jersey plastic sugeon Gary D. Breslow, MD performs blepharoplasty, or eyelid surgery.
 Blepharoplasty can also create a distinct crease in the upper eyelids for individuals with certain hereditary traits that contribute to the look of “monolids.”

 Eyelid surgery is performed on an outpatient basis, with the use of either intravenous (IV) sedation or general anesthesia.

-If both the upper and lower eyelids are treated, the upper eyelids are addressed first.
+If you go for double eyelid surgery, the upper eyelids are addressed first.
 To start the procedure, an incision is made in the natural crease of the upper eyelid, where it is most inconspicuous.
 Excess skin and fat is removed, and the underlying tissue structures are tightened, if necessary.
 The surgeon then closes the incisions with stitches that are removed about five days after the procedure.

-To treat the lower eyelids, an incision is made either directly underneath the lower eyelash line or just inside the lower eyelids.
-Excess skin and fat is again removed, and the underlying tissues are tightened as needed.
+If you’re going through lower eyelid surgery, an incision is made either directly underneath the lower eyelash line or just inside the lower eyelids.
+Excess eyelid skin and fat is again removed, and the underlying tissues are tightened as needed.
 If the incisions were made below the lash line, the surgeon closes them with removable stitches.
 If the incisions were made inside the lower eyelid, dissolvable stitches are typically used.